16-DAY JAPAN RAIL ADVENTURE

 After a spell at the hotel, you’ll regroup for an evening guided walk around Shinjuku.
 This neighbourhood is not only one of Tokyo’s largest entertainment and shopping areas, it’s also home to the world’s busiest train station!
 That sounds like a perfect spot for your farewell dinner – together you’ll celebrate the adventures you’ve had and friendships you’ve made.

-Accommodation: Niwa Hotel, Tokyo or similar
+Accommodation: Onyado Nono Asakusa Bettei, Tokyo or similar

 Included: Breakfast, lunch and dinner